 It’s why we publish the Fat Cat Funds Report every year to shed a light on the best and worst funds.

 By our analysis, over 90% of active super funds underperformed an index fund of similar risk over five years after fees and taxes.

 Expensive fees for active management is precisely what causes most super funds to underperform.
 For every active winner there has to be an active loser and management fees drag down net returns.

 There are always going to be a small number of funds who beat the index but that group is always changing.
 Many funds in the top lists this year have also spent time near the bottom when markets weren’t as kind to them.

-For those looking for a super fund with a low allocation to defensive assets, Hostplus might be one to consider.
 Let’s be clear, Hostplus and other Industry funds are making some good investments including into venture capital and infrastructure projects that will benefit Australia.